Today I’m welcoming Amanda Wells to share five of her favorite fast drinks that quench your thirst and taste delightful too! Enjoy, Karen.

 Living in Florida has its perks but the oven-like temperatures of the summer are not one of them.
 I tried not to hear the meteorologist forecast of this week’s raging heat wave of 100-degree plus weather.
 The high temps mean constantly staying hydrated and while this girl loves her water, sometimes summer sippers are wonderful.

-Today for Love Your Life Friday, I’m sharing five of my favorite fast drinks that quench your thirst and taste delightful too.
 I use a sugar alternative, Pure Stevia, but feel free to use whichever sweetener you prefer, and sweeten to your liking.

 Iced Chai Latte